i18next/i18next-parser/README.md

 #### Javascript
 The Javascript lexer uses [Acorn](https://github.com/acornjs/acorn) to walk through your code and extract references translation functions.
 If your code uses features not supported natively by Acorn, you can enable support through `injectors` and `plugins` configuration.
+Note that you must install these additional dependencies yourself through `yarn` or `npm`; they are not included in this package.
 This is an example configuration that adds all non-jsx plugins supported by acorn at the time of writing:
 ```javascript
 const injectAcornStaticClassPropertyInitializer = require('acorn-static-class-property-initializer/inject');